 - The date of completion or termination of the contract between the professional engineer, registered architect or licensed contractors and his or her employer

 Construction litigation can take time to resolve, so it is important to seek legal representation as soon as possible.
-Waiting too long may cause you to miss your window to seek justice and recover your losses.
+Waiting too long may cause you to miss your window to recover your losses.

 To find out if you may have a viable construction claim, contact us via our no-fee, no-obligation form or call 888-343-8073.